aaabramov/goal/README.md

 - [ ] `goal add GOAL_NAME` -- check if already exists
 - [ ] rework `Fatal` with `err`
 - [ ] suggest `fix?` when precondition failed with `yes/no` prompt
+- [ ] shared description from `goal.name` if there is no specific for env goal